kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 scheduled according to the requested policy before they are created.
 The intent is expressed through a new `spec.scheduling` field.

-The key design principles for this alpha are:
+The key design principles are:

 - One `Job` maps to one `PodGroup` representing a single group of pods.
 The `PodGroup` always links to a `Workload` via a `PodGroupTemplate`: